Sequential Gaussian Avatars with Hierarchical Motion Context: Experiments

 \textbf{Fine-grained point-wise motion condition $\mathcal{V}$} describes the local region's variation in a more detailed manner.
 Such point-based motion information captures the relationship between motion and appearance variations in areas beyond the human skeleton.
 Tab. \ref{tab:ablation} (d) and Fig. \ref{fig:ablation_vis} (d) show that our method achieves higher rendering details in local regions.

-\textbf{Multi-scale sequence sampling} is designed to capture both the overall motion trend and the fine-grained inter-frame motion details.
-With temporal conditions sampled at different intervals, our method is able to predict each Gaussian's deformation more robustly, leading to better rendering quality as shown in Tab. \ref{tab:ablation} (e) and Fig. \ref{fig:ablation_vis} (e).
+\textbf{Spatio-temporal Multi-scale Sampling (STMS)} is designed to enhance the robustness of human motion conditions by incorporating local region motion information and motion patterns across different temporal windows.
+With such a hierarchical motion context embedding design, our method is able to predict each Gaussian's deformation more robustly, leading to better rendering quality as shown in Tab. \ref{tab:ablation} (e) and Fig. \ref{fig:ablation_vis} (e).
+Please refer to the supplementary materials for more detailed ablation experiments.